 The head/disk assembly (HDA) contains disks, heads, an actuator assembly, head interface circuits, atmospheric controls, vibration isolators, and a spindle assembly.
 A stainless steel baseplate and cover provide the supporting structure for these parts.
 The entire assembly is sealed and is not field repairable.

 Disks

 The disks are 3.5-inch (95 mm) diameter aluminum substrates with sputtered thin-film surfaces.
-There are seven disks mounted on the spindle assembly.
-Data is stored on both surfaces of all disks except for the bottom surface of the middle disk which is reserved for servo information.
+Data is stored on both surfaces of all disks except for one surface reserved for servo information.

 Heads